tulip-control/tulip-control/doc/install.rst

 TuLiP is designed to work with Python version 2.7, though it should also support Python version 3.2+.
-The following additional Python packages are required to use the core functionality of TuLiP:
+The following additional Python packages are required to use the core functionality of TuLiP, and are installed automatically from PyPI when installing with ``pip install tulip``:

 * `NumPy <http://numpy.org/>`_
 * `SciPy <http://www.scipy.org/>`_